Welcome to the Colorado Resource Toolbox

 Is a dependent a child or relative?
 What benefits might the taxpayer claim as a result?
 This tool is a combination of all the Pub 4012 charts - without the charts.
 Choose the various taxpayer and dependent options and see a list of benefits.
 If they don't qualify for a benefit, click on it to see why not.

-There are five different ways to claim education credits, each with their own limits and types of expenses allowed.
+There are four different ways to claim education credits, each with their own limits and types of expenses allowed.
 There are also different funding sources that can be used tax-free for different types of expenses.
-This calculator provides a way to determine which is best among the most common three (American Opportunity Credit, Lifetime Learning Credit, and Tuition and Fees Adjustment) and can determine the amount of a scholarship that can be made taxable to maximize the taxpayer's credit.
+This calculator provides a way to determine which is best among the most common two (American Opportunity Credit, Lifetime Learning Credit) and can determine the amount of unrestricted scholarships that can be made taxable to maximize the taxpayer's refund.
+Note: It's best to do parent and dependent student tax returns at the same time.

 This is the Form 1040-ES form with considerable expansion, used to estimate taxes for the next year.